quackbarc/sketch/README.md

 # \<sketch\>

-A simple polymer client for garyc.me/sketch
+A fork of dagwaging's Polymer client for garyc.me/sketch.

-## Install the Polymer-CLI
+## Serving the application

 First, make sure you have the [Polymer CLI](https://www.npmjs.com/package/polymer-cli) installed.
 Then run `polymer serve` to serve your application locally.

-## Viewing Your Application
+### Viewing Your Application

 ```
 $ polymer serve
 ```

-## Building Your Application
+### Building Your Application

 ```
 $ polymer build